 Scott Stavley

-Week 2 lab
+Week 2 R Assignment

+I expected (here!) a brief narrative introduction to the data set (and the study!). since this is the first one, however, I did not downgrade anyone. next time (and especially for the data analysis project!) you definitely need this! see the data analysis project handout, and the prologue to my solution to this assignment for ideas.

-The male testicular volume graph shows a range testicular volumes that increase slightly with age.
-There were a considerable amount of NA's in the testicular volume data that represent older males in the study that were not included in the graph.
+Fig. 3.
+The male testicular volume jitterplot? shows that testicular volumes increase dramatically! with age.
+Testicular volume was apparently not recorder for males (with one exception) older than about 20; for those males, testvol was missing . were a considerable number of NA's in the testicular volume data among older males in the study that were not included in the graph.

 Summary of juul dataset